 What Is The Difference Between ACOS And ROAS?

-The difference between ACOS and ROAS (Return on Ad Spend) lies in their calculations and focus.
+The difference between ACOS (Advertising Cost of Sales) and ROAS (Return on Ad Spend) lies in their calculations and focus.
 ACOS represents the percentage of ad spend relative to sales generated, whereas ROAS measures the revenue generated per dollar spent on advertising, essentially the inverse of ACOS.

 How Does Product Selection Affect My Amazon ACOS?